civican/legisinfo/43-2/bills/C-10/bill_text.md

 Paragraph 18(1)(c) of the Act is replaced by the following:

 the establishing of any performance objectives for the purposes of paragraphs 11(2)(b) and 11.1(5)(b); and

+### Section 12.1

+Subsection 20(4) of the Act is replaced by the following:

+**(4)** The members of a panel established under subsection (1) shall consult with the Commission, and may consult with any officer of the Commission, for the purpose of ensuring a consistency of interpretation of the broadcasting policy set out in subsection 3(1), the regulatory policy set out in subsection 5(2), the orders made under section 9.1, the regulations made under sections 10 and 11 and the regulations and orders made under section 11.1.

 ### Section 13